pfansi/daily-planner/README.md

 ## Task Description

 I will build a daily calendar planner that will help the user to manage his time.
-The user will be able to save any future event within any choosen working hour session of the day .
+The user will be able to save any future event within any chosen working hour session of the day .
-The calendar planner will be styled the way that the user will visually see and make a difference among the current , past and future event .
+The calendar planner will be styled the way that the user will visually see and make a difference among the current , past and future events .

+## Pseudo code description

+- When the user open the application , the current date and time is display on top f the page

+- 8 timeblocks are displayed at the bottom from 9AM to 5PM

+- The time block displaying the current time , the past time and the future time are labeled with a specific color that differentiate them.

+- If i click on a timeblock , i can entered a text

+- if i enter a text , i can save if using a save button

+- if i refresh the page , the text is still displaying

+## Git Repository

+I created a git repository folder that will host the finish website.
+The Repository will be found [here](https://github.com/pfansi/daily-planner)

+## What have you done

+- Created a readme.md file to describe the different building phases of the application.

+- broken down the different phase and functionality of the application.

+- created an index.html , script.js and style.css file .